How Home Security Systems Are Helping Local Police Solve Murders And Other Crimes

 The video doesn’t just help police find the suspects.
 It’s then sent onto the state’s attorney’s office and prosecutors use the video in court to convict the suspects.

-To learn more about security camera systems and which may be the best available, read our interview with CNET expect Megan Wollerton.
+To learn more about security camera systems and which may be the best available, read our interview with CNET expert Megan Wollerton.

 Follow @WJZ on Twitter and like WJZ-TV | CBS Baltimore on Facebook